French Catalonia Guided Walking Holiday

 Today both walks will start from the hotel and follow a section of the Sentier Littoral, a long distance path that follows the coastline all the way to the Spanish frontier.
 The section we follow is known as the côte Vermeille (Red coast) because of the rock colour and both groups will visit the picturesque Mediterranean fishing village of Collioure, set in a beautiful natural bay framed by the bell-tower of Notre Dame des Anges.

 Harder Walk: The harder group also leave directly from the hotel following the same route as the easier group passing Argelès plage and its port following the Sentier Littoral coastal path as far as Collioure.
-At Collioure we follow the promenade around the complete bay taking in the everchanging vistas of this pretty fishing port that so attracted painters like Matisse.
+At Collioure we follow the promenade around the complete bay taking in the everchanging vistas of this pretty fishing port that so attracted painters like Matisse and Derain.
 Climbing to follow the clifftops along the Sentier Littoral again passing ancient fortifications and defences we have good views along the coast at the headland of Cap Gros.
-Finally the path descends to arrive in the large commercial harbour of Port Vendres.
-8 miles (13km) with 1,000ft (300m) of ascent.
+Finally, the path descends to arrive in the large commercial harbour of Port Vendres.
+8½ miles (13½km) with 1,000 feet (300m) of ascent.

 Day 3: Walks in the hills above Laroque des Alberes

-Easier Walk: This leaves the village on an ascending shaded path passing the old watermill and spring.
-A further steady climb through woods but on good paths allows us to discover the site of an ancient snow trap built to provide a supply of ice during summer, constructed in the 16th century but hidden in this wooded environment.
-Climbing higher we reach the highest point of today’s walk at the Casot del Guarda refuge hut.
-From here we make our slow steady descent back to the village mostly on wide stoney tracks and with views down the valley.
+Easier Walk: This leaves the village on a gently ascending shaded path passing the old watermill and spring.
+A further steady climb through woods on paths that are quite rough and steep in places allows us to discover the site of an ancient snow trap built to provide a supply of ice during summer, constructed in the 16th century but hidden in this wooded environment.
+Climbing higher and crossing a stream we reach the highest point of today’s walk at the Casot del Guarda refuge hut.
+From here we make our slow steady descent back to the village on a mixture of wide stony tracks and narrow woodland paths, which are rutted in places but with views down the valley.
 In the village there is an option to visit the ruined tower of its ancient castle for more views.
-6 miles (9km) with 1,700ft (510m) of ascent.
+6 miles (9km) with 1,600 feet (480m) of ascent.

-Harder Walk: The initial route leaving the village follows the same path taken by the easier group, but we soon branch off following a steeply climbing path, rutted in places by water erosion, up the side of the valley with some shade in places.
+Harder Walk: The initial route leaving the village follows the same gentle path taken by the easier group, but we soon branch off following a steeply climbing path, rutted in places by water erosion, up the side of the valley with some shade in places.
 At the top of the climb when the path levels we walk through woodland populated with chestnut and cork trees to arrive at the site of the Vernosa spring with great views over the plain of Roussillon below.
-Continuing our climb we arrive at the Casot del Guarda refuge hut, from here we descend to view the puits a glace (snow trap used for making ice in summer) seen by the easier group.
+Continuing our climb, we arrive at the Casot del Guarda refuge hut, from here we descend to cross a stream before viewing the puits a glace (snow trap used for making ice in summer) seen by the easier group.
 Continuing our descent on a pleasant woodland path we eventually meet our outward path for the final return to the village.
-7 miles (11km) with 2,100ft (630m) of ascent.
+7 miles (11km) with 2,100 feet (630m) of ascent.

 Day 4: Coastal routes to Banyuls-sur-mer

 Easier Walk: We leave Port Vendres passing the railway station and gently climbing to the fertile terraced slopes behind the town.
-Weaving our way on stoney paths through the vines we have good views towards the coast, before descending, passing under the railway to arrive at Paulilles.
-The free open-air museum here tells the fascinating history of the former explosive manufacturing complex in a very attractive setting overlooking a small sheltered beach, where we will have time to look around.
-Leaving the museum we rejoin the sentier Littoral coastal trail which climbs and descends the clifftop all the way to Banyuls.
-6 miles (9.5km) with 1,100ft (330m) of ascent.
+Weaving our way on stony paths through the vines we have good views towards the coast, before descending, passing under the railway to arrive at Paulilles.
+The free open-air museum here tells the fascinating history of the former dynamite manufacturing complex in a very attractive setting overlooking a small sheltered beach, where we will have time to look around.
+Leaving the museum, we re-join the sentier Littoral coastal trail which climbs and descends the clifftop all the way to Banyuls.
+6 miles (9½km) with 1,100 feet (330m) of ascent.

 Day 5: Free Day